 Maybe.
 Not all schools give ‘sibling’ applicants absolute priority; you must carefully check each school’s oversubscription criteria.
-If you are applying for a Reception class place, a sibling in Year 6 at the time of the application does not qualify as that child will have left the school by the time your younger child will be due to start there.
+For example, if you are applying for a Reception class place, a sibling in Year 6 at the time of the application does not qualify as that child will have left the school by the time your younger child will be due to start there.

 Can I apply for schools in other local authority areas?

-Yes, you can, by naming these schools among your preferences on the same application form.
-We will pass your child’s details to the local authorities in whose area the schools are situated and they will let us know whether or not a place could potentially be offered at any of those schools.
+Yes you can, by listing these schools among your preferences on the same application form.
+We will pass your child’s application details to the local authorities in whose area the schools are situated and they will let us know whether or not a place can be offered at any of those schools.